Smitakalluri15/hackathon/README.md

 # hackathon
-this is mu second hackathon
+this is my second hackathon
 author - smita santosh